gamebreakers-org/activeai/SESSIONS.md

 - Built a basic gem!
 - Added behaviors, specifically for structured trained examples
 - Added rails controllers and routers which use structured trained examples
-- Added a cool prototype conversation structure, and a cool idea on how to make operators ponder!
+- Added a cool prototype conversation/chat structure, and a cool idea on how to make operators ponder!

 ## What I learned